top of page

 Her feature-length directorial debut was an award-winning independent film called Maria My Love, which she wrote, directed, and produced, starring Independent Spirit Award nominee Judy Marte (Raising Victor Vargas) and Golden Globe winner and Oscar® nominee Karen Black (Five Easy Pieces).
 The film premiered at the Tribeca Film Festival to rave reviews and was distributed the following year.

-As an athlete, Jasmine is known as a champion fencer and NCAA All-American athlete.
-She has won the Junior Olympics, competed for the U.S. in multiple World Championships (Cadet and Junior), and has a variety of national and international gold medals under her belt.
-Jasmine was the No. 1 ranked U.S. women's epee fencer as a cadet and junior, and has been a top-five senior.
-She has earned numerous senior, junior, cadet, and youth medals from U.S. National Championships, North American Cups, and Summer Nationals.
+As an athlete, Jasmine is known as a national champion fencer, and NCAA All-American athlete.
+Jasmine was the No. 1 ranked U.S. women's épée fencer as a cadet and junior, and a top-five senior (Div 1).
+She has won the Junior Olympics, competed at multiple World Championships for the U.S. as a member of the cadet and junior national teams, and has a variety of national and international gold medals under her belt.
+She has earned numerous medals in Div 1, senior, junior, cadet, and youth events at North American Cups, U.S. National Championships, and Summer Nationals.
 Jasmine has trained at the US Olympic & Paralympic Training Center in Colorado Springs as a fencer, as well as an official training partner to the US Modern Pentathlon team.
-While at Harvard she helped her team win the NCAA Championship title, the first in Harvard fencing history.
+While at Harvard, she helped her team win the Division 1 NCAA Championship title, the first in Harvard fencing history.

-Passionate about social justice, spirituality, and mental health, Jasmine's volunteer work has focused especially on DEI initiatives, LGBTQIA & women's rights, and the arts.
-She currently serves on the board of nonprofit Circuit Arts, as well as the board of Harvard Fencing.
+Jasmine's volunteer work is wide-ranging, reflecting her passion for mental health, spirituality, DEI efforts, LGBTQ+ & women's rights, nature, children, and the arts.
+Jasmine currently serves on the Board of Directors of nonprofit organization Circuit Arts, and on the Advisory Board of Harvard Fencing.

 bottom of page